stonerlab/stonerplots/docs/source/savedfigure.rst

 Automatically Closing the Plot Figures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have saved your figures to disk, you probably don't want to leave them open as eventually matplotlib will
+Once you have saved your figures to disk, you may not want to leave them open, as eventually Matplotlib will
-complain about the number of open figures. :py:class:`SavedFigure` has an *autoclose* parameter that will close all the figures
+complain about the number of open figures.
+The :py:class:`SavedFigure` class has an *autoclose* parameter that will close all the figures
 that it has saved for you::

     with SavedFigure("example.png", autoclose=True):